[The Null Hypothesis]

 Session Two: Faster, Smarter

-Found a failed child pipeline, got its jobs, pulled logs with stderr captured, and identified the error.
+This time, Claude used --paginate from the start, captured stderr when pulling logs, and checked for child pipelines via the bridges API.
+Found a failed child pipeline, got its jobs, identified the error.
 Start to finish: five minutes.

 “You just pulled three identical error messages,” I pointed out.
 “What does that tell you?”